anihitk07/AOAI_Load_Balancing_APIM/README.md

 4) Custom domain (optional) - for TLS as part of any enterprise implementation standard <br>

+On AOAI instances <br>
-5) On AOAI instances - i) provision them ii) deploy completion/embedding etc. models iii) disable network access and enable private endpoint <br>
+5) - i) provision them ii) deploy completion/embedding etc. models iii) disable network access and enable private endpoint <br>

 6) Provision VNet, subnets (different for PEs, APIM etc.) with configurations as per the ones given in the docs folder <br>